Caerfyre/intro_to_flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is created by Niña Therese J. Ybas and Francine O. Menchavez.

 A few resources to get you started if this is your first Flutter project: